 Less than 20 minutes north is the historic community of Peachland.
 This town specializes in orchards and vineyards.
 Peachland is a tranquil and charming town, with its doorstep on the banks of Okanagan Lake.
 The best time of year to visit Peachland is in the spring and summer, when the fruit trees are in full bloom and laden with fresh fruit.

 The entire Okanagan Valley is home to many wineries, from the small but excellent farmgate wineries to internationally-renowned wineries.
 Just follow the wine route signs and you’re bound to find exactly what you’re looking for.

 Continue up Highway 97, out of BC’s wine country and into Vernon‘s warm water recreation district.
 Surrounded on all sides by the warm water lakes of Okanagan, Kalamalka, and Swan, Vernon plays host to a wide variety of water sports.
 Roam through the fragrant orchards in the spring visiting by historic O’Keefe Ranch, where a country-cooked meal awaits.
 Vernon is the perfect place for a leisurely vacation.

-After a few busy days of touring vineyards and tasting wines, you might be eager to relax by some of the region's lakes.
-If so, read up on our Water Recreation Tour.
-Otherwise, travel north on Alaska Highway 97 to Kamloops and then south on the Coquihalla Highway 5 to Merritt.
+After a few busy days of touring vineyards and tasting wines, you might be eager to relax by some of the region’s lakes.
+If so, read up on our Okanagan Lakes and Rivers.
+Otherwise, travel north on Highway 97 to Kamloops and then south on the Coquihalla Highway 5 to Merritt.
 Continue south and just before Hope, the Coquihalla Highway 5 will join the Trans-Canada Highway 1, which takes you west.
 Vancouver is only a few hours further along.